Storming of the Legislative Council Complex: Admiralty Declaration

 A colonial-era Hong Kong flag was placed on the podium inside the occupied Legislative Council governing chambers as a tribute to Hong Kong's history under the British.
 It was seen as a call on the former colonial rulers to confront China regarding the recent events.
-25-year-old student activist Brian Leung Kai-ping, the only person who dared to remove their mask during the siege, climbed onto a legislator's desk and urged activists to stay united and remain in the LegCo chamber.
+Student activist Brian Leung Kai-ping, the only person who dared to remove their mask during the siege, climbed onto a legislator's desk and urged activists to stay united and remain in the Legislative Council chamber.
 He presented a new 10-point manifesto which protesters called the "Admiralty Declaration", decrying crony capitalism, the rotten government and rotten boroughs that underlay the political system, calling for greater freedom and democracy.
 He said: "The absence of a democratic election is the root of all of the vicious cycles.
-We must correct the right to elect, the right to nominate, and the right to be elected, which people should have to participate in the legislative council.
+We must correct the right to elect, the right to nominate, and the right to be elected, which people should have to participate in the Legislative Council.
 We must fairly re-arrange and reform the seats, the method for election of the Chief Executive, and eliminate unfair and outdated functional constituency."
 Leung said afterwards: "As police were drawing closer and closer, after some deliberation, most decided to end the siege.
 I volunteered to be in front of the camera to read out the key demands of protesters in the chamber.
 The last thing I wished to see was to have no clear demands put on the table."
 Risking arrest, he removed his mask to make the address, saying later that "Hongkongers have nothing left to lose.
 Hongkongers cannot [afford to] lose any more."
 Leung is believed to have left Hong Kong the next day.